Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 - Kibana      - Is using the kibana_system to send monitoring data
 - API-Builder - Is using the API-Builder user to query Elasticsearch

-It's very likely that you don't use the super-user `elastic` for `LOGSTASH_USERNAME` and `API_BUILDER_USERNAME`.
-It's recommended to create dedicated accounts for these two users.
+It's very likely that you don't use the super-user `elastic` for `API_BUILDER_USERNAME`.
+It's recommended to create dedicated account.
 The monitoring users are used to send metric information to Elasticsearch to enable stack monitoring, which gives you insight about event processing of the complete platform.

 ### Configure cluster UUID